-Why you should learn the Fisherman Rib Stitch
+A few reasons why you should learn the Fisherman Rib Knit Stitch

 - It is a repeat of two basic stitches;

-- It looks sophisticated but you can learn it very fast;
+- This knitting pattern looks sophisticated but you can learn it very fast;

 - There is no counting of stitches;

-- You can use it for a variety of projects, including popular infinity scarves;
+- You can use it for a variety of projects, including popular knitted infinity scarves;

-- Both sides of fisherman’s rib stitch look the same (great for scarves)
+- Both sides of fisherman’s rib knit stitch look the same (great for scarves)

-- It is a ‘fast’ pattern so you can finish a scarf in a few hours of knitting;
+- It is a “fast” knitting pattern so you can finish this infinity scarf in a few hours;

-- It is an heirloom pattern to add to your library of stitches.
+- It is an heirloom pattern to add to your library of knitting stitches.

 This timeless pattern is also known as brioche rib, textured rib, English rib, or fisherman’s rib (though some tutorials would teach fisherman rib differently – but you end up with the same result!).
-It makes it an ideal pattern for scarves or infinity scarves as it is stretchy and looks the same on both sides, so it is reversible.
+It makes it an ideal pattern for infinity scarves or other similar projects as it is stretchy and looks the same on both sides, so it is reversible.

 Let’s get started!